 - We will clip hair away from a front leg and a back leg.

 - An injection of euthenasia solution is administered, usually intravenously (depending on your pet's physical condition).
 We will always follow humane acceptable protocols.
+(COVID 19 PROTOCOLS currently mean that this will occur through an extension tube to ensure you are there with your pet during this process (respecting social distance rules).

 - Death occurs within a few minutes of this injection.